Effective Methods On How To Run CHKDSK On Startup

 Why will the chkdsk be stuck at a certain percentage for a long time?

-Any damage will happen if accidentally stop CHKDSK command?
+Any damage will happen if you accidentally stop CHKDSK command?

 It is impossible to stop the chkdsk when you start the process, and it is not safe to stop or force stop the process when it is still scanning the drive or disk.
 This action may cause your file system to corrupt and data loss.
 Please be very careful not to do any unnecessary actions when the CHKDSK command is ongoing.